ilime/Petal/README.md

 # How to contribute

-Pull a request and open a issue to describe your changes
+Pull a request or open an issue to describe your changes or problems

-> Note: view .eslintrc.json, .editorConfig and follow the code style

 # License